zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

 > and [restrictions](#http-handlerwithrestriction) correctly match the request.
 Additionally, confirm that no errors
 > occurred while creating the response.

-In a [local interceptor](getting‐started#local-http-interceptors), unhandled requests can be bypassed, meaning that they pass through the interceptor and reach the real network.
-Unhandled requests can also be rejected, which blocks the request from reaching the real network with an error.
+In a [local interceptor](getting‐started#local-http-interceptors), unhandled requests can be either bypassed or rejected.
+Bypassed requests reach the real network, whereas rejected requests fail with an network error.
 The default behavior in local interceptors is to bypass unhandled requests.

 On the other hand, [remote interceptors](getting‐started#remote-http-interceptors) and [interceptor server](cli‐zimic‐server) always reject unhandled requests.
-This is because the request already reached and is being processed by the interceptor server, so there is no way of bypassing the request at this point.
+This is because the unhandled requests have already reached the interceptor server, so there would be no way of bypassing them at this point.

-You can override the default logging behavior per interceptor with `onUnhandledRequest` in [`httpInterceptor.create(options)`](#httpinterceptorcreateoptions). `onUnhandledRequest` also accepts a function to dynamically choose when to ignore an unhandled request.
+You can override the default logging behavior per interceptor with `onUnhandledRequest` in [`httpInterceptor.create(options)`](#httpinterceptorcreateoptions). `onUnhandledRequest` also accepts a function to dynamically determine which strategy to use for an unhandled request.

 <details>
   <summary>